 We’re not saying FAAMG companies are immune to 20% slides or multi-year bear markets, but we don’t believe they’re “bubbly” like other technology stocks may be.

-Whether they all remain at the top remains to be seen – but FAAMG companies are here to stay.
+Whether they all remain at the top remains to be seen – but FAAMG companies have some serious staying power.

 FAAMG vs FAANG